Seanny123/ShortStories/tempo.md

 On my walk home, for the first time in a long time, the chords and voices pop into my head.

-> "These bridges I burned,
+> These bridges I burned,

-> These scars (this spite) that I earned."
+> These scars (this spite) that I earned.

 I start jogging, afraid that a passing car might scare the music away.
 Right.
 So that was shit, but at least it was workable shit.
 Dev will be pleased.